e2b-dev/awesome-ai-agents/README.md

 </details>

 ## [Aider](https://github.com/paul-gauthier/aider)

-A command line tool that lets you pair your program with GPT-3.5/GPT-4, to edit code stored in your local git repository
+Use command line to edit code in your local repo

 <details>